Learn About Waterhouse-Friderichsen Syndrome

 • Septic shock

 Bleeding into the adrenal glands makes the glands unable to produce enough adrenal hormones.
-This is called adrenal crisis, and it leads to symptoms such as:
+This is called an adrenal crisis, and it leads to symptoms such as:

 • Dizziness, weakness